Aliases for MT2A Gene

 GeneCards Summary for MT2A Gene

 MT2A (Metallothionein 2A) is a Protein Coding gene.
-Diseases associated with MT2A include Menkes Disease and Scrapie.
-Among its related pathways are Platinum Pathway, Pharmacokinetics/Pharmacodynamics and Metal ion SLC transporters.
+Diseases associated with MT2A include Menkes Disease and Osteogenesis Imperfecta, Type X. Among its related pathways are Response to metal ions and Platinum Pathway, Pharmacokinetics/Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include drug binding.
-An important paralog of this gene is MT1G.
+An important paralog of this gene is MT1E.

 UniProtKB/Swiss-Prot Summary for MT2A Gene

 Metallothioneins have a high content of cysteine residues that bind various heavy metals; these proteins are transcriptionally regulated by both heavy metals and glucocorticoids.